Medical Marijuana for Anxiety in Florida

 How Medical Cannabis May Help

 The endocannabinoid system plays a fundamental role in regulating stress responses and emotional processing, making it a compelling therapeutic target for anxiety.
 CBD in particular has demonstrated strong anxiolytic properties in clinical studies without producing the intoxicating effects of THC.
+CBD modulates 5-HT1A serotonin receptors — the same receptor system targeted by buspirone, a prescription anxiolytic — and also inhibits FAAH (the enzyme that breaks down anandamide), elevating levels of the body's own natural anxiety-reducing endocannabinoid.
 Low-dose THC can also reduce anxiety, though higher doses may paradoxically increase it — making proper dosing guidance from an experienced physician like Dr. Stratt essential.
+This biphasic dose-response is one of the most important considerations in cannabis therapy for anxiety: getting the dose right is critical to achieving benefit rather than worsening symptoms.
 Medical cannabis offers an alternative for patients who have not responded adequately to conventional anxiolytics or who experience intolerable side effects from SSRIs and benzodiazepines.
 Cannabis can provide rapid-onset relief for acute anxiety episodes (unlike SSRIs, which require weeks of daily use), reduce muscle tension, improve sleep quality, and promote a general sense of calm without the dependency risks associated with benzodiazepines.
+Dr. Stratt develops individualized treatment plans with appropriate strain selection — typically CBD-dominant or balanced formulations — and careful dosing guidance to ensure patients experience anxiety relief rather than exacerbation.

 Individual results vary.
 Consult with Dr. Stratt to understand how cannabis therapy may apply to your specific situation.